beetbox/beets/docs/plugins/rewrite.rst

 ``albumartist`` field as well.
 (Otherwise, you would probably want to duplicate every rule for ``artist`` and ``albumartist``.)

-Note that this plugin basically only applies to templating; it initially does not modify files' metadata tags or the values tracked by beets' library database, but since it rewrites all field lookups, it also might modify file's metadata.
+A word of warning: This plugin theoretically only applies to templates and path formats; it initially does not modify files' metadata tags or the values tracked by beets' library database, but since it *rewrites all field lookups*, it modifies the file's metadata anyway.
+See comments in issue :bug:`2786`.

+As an alternative to this plugin the :doc:`/plugins/substitute` could be used.